Home > Living and Working Well > Healthy Lifestyles > Adult obesity

 [1] Department of Health and Social Care, Tackling obesity: empowering adults and children to live healthier lives (policy paper), July 2020.

-[5] Organisation for Economic Co-operation and Development (OECD).
-Obesity Update 2017
+[5] Organisation for Economic Co-operation and Development (OECD), The Heavy Burden of Obesity, 2019

 [6] Public Health England (2017) Health Matters: obesity and the food enviornment.